WeeSee/dockerized-humdrum/README.md

 ```

-When executing the command for the first time the Docker image is being pulled from Dockerhub
+When executing the command for the first time the Docker image is being pulled from Dockerhub.
+The Humdrum command here is ```census -k``` for performing basic analysis of a Humdrum input:

     > cat bach.krn | docker run weesee/humdrum census -k